 Mr. Cooper was a mentor to many young people, and he was known as someone who believed in transformation, making lemons into lemonade, as they say.
 He cared about people who were working to make a better life for themselves.

-Grants will be made to young people to use to:
+Grants of $500 will be made to young people to use to:

 - seek training in a vocational trade or certificate or licensing program through a community college;